System configuration¶

 The indexing configuration contains the parameters that relate to search and indexing.

-This configuration replaces the configuration properties listed under Search and indexing.
+This configuration replaces some configuration properties listed under Search and indexing.

 Full text indexing could be disabled for all fields, unless explicitly specified for a field, using: